What is the Expo?

 How does the Expo support Oregon’s career-learning requirements?

 The state of Oregon requires high schools to prepare students for college and career.
-The Expo supports that goal by offering a rich career-related learning experience, including workplace simulations, mock interviews and many other opportunities for students to deepen their career exploration.
+The Expo supports that goal by offering a rich career-related learning experience, including workplace simulations, mock interviews and other opportunities for students to deepen their career exploration.